MATCHA-MIT/secsep-octal/README.md

   * Other registers: default is `?`; specify with `@taint`

+### Why do we want to sub sol even though we already have smt solver?
+1. The goal is to enable easy pattern matching.
+2. For SingleITE, we somehow do not directly do pattern matching with its condition, so we rely on SMT solver to evaluate the condition and only simplify its left and right expression.

 ### NOTE
+1. We assume no block start witH branches
+    1. When we cannot find sub block with sub/sup pc, and sub_pc=sup_pc, we know it is the case that single subtype generate subtype in the same block context after call
-1. We assume no block start with conditional branches (which will make some pc-dependent substitution incorrect in single_subtype)
+    2. If block starts with conditional branches, it will make some pc-dependent substitution incorrect in single_subtype
 2. We do not merge subtype with different pc_list
 3. Since we substitute subtype solution, when finding var map across blocks, it is better to use supertype (e.g., when unifying base and bound).
 4. Solution contains SingleTop (tmp solution to break circular dependency) should be considered as unresolved as SolNone.